paelzer/NerdMiner_v2_paelzer/README.md

 ### Flash firmware

-Flashing is currently only possible via PlatformIO
+Flashing is currently only possible via PlatformIO.

 ## NerdMiner configuration

-After flashing, you will only need to setup your Wifi and BTC address.
+After flashing, you just need to setup your Wifi credentials and BTC address.

 Note: when BTC address of your selected wallet is not provided, mining will not be started.